luisxiaomai/React_Development_Test_Study/README.md

 # React_Development_Test_Study

-*A study recording of React,Redux and related testing*
+*A study recording of React,Redux and related testing.
+Because this is testing driven study, its content will be more focus on testing*

 ## Table of Contents